Imagine-Software-Club/tech-interview/PythonClass/Questions.md

 Create a class `Room` with 2 attributes: a list of `Person` objects, and a string `room_name`.

 in this class implement a function called `introductions` that calls `say_name` on every `Person` in its list of people

+## Question 3

+Create a function that takes in a one param n that represents the first n number of prime numbers a function will print out.

+## Question 4

+Create a class `Interview` with 1 attribute: `information` that is initialized as a dictionary.
+That ditionary will have 3 properties that are all strings: `start_time`, `end_time` and `address`.
+Create a get method for each of these.